 - Original and photocopy of a duly notarized certificate from the accredited seminar or training provider

 - Community tax certificate

 - Four colored passport-size pictures with white background and complete nametag

 Note that other documents in accordance with the requirements set by the PRC may be requested.

 These documents must be submitted to the PRC so the applicant can pay the required fees, after which the PRC will issue a permit to take the exam.
 The exam is scheduled every March and is held in testing centers in several cities across the Philippines (Manila, Baguio, Cagayan De Oro, Cebu, Davao, Iloilo, Legazpi City, and Lucena).

 Real Estate Broker Responsibilities

 A broker’s main task is to act as a conduit or agent of either the buyer or the seller in a real estate transaction.
 It is also important to note that a real estate broker must work in their client’s best interest, so being a “double agent” or working for both parties is considered unethical.
-He or she also facilitates in the processing of property titles, deed of sale, lease contract or other necessary documentation upon the consummation of the sale or rent of a real estate property.
+He or she also facilitates the processing of property titles, deed of sale, lease contract, or other necessary documentation upon the consummation of the sale or rent of a real estate property.